Distrotech/libixion/Home.markdown

 ## Planned features
 * Support for R1C1 style references.
 * More built-in functions.
+* Volatile functions.
+* Support for custom functions defined in the caller program.
+* Support for external references.

 ## Download
 Please refer to the [[Download]] page for source packages.